 How did Rishi Sunak vote on Brexit - leave or remain?

-After Boris Johnson's resignation (opens in new tab), a number of MPs have put themselves forward in the hopes of being the next PM.
-The public are keen to know more about the politics of the potential future leaders, from whether Liz Truss voted leave or remain (opens in new tab) to did Penny Mordaunt support Brexit (opens in new tab).
+We've seen two Conservative leadership contests in almost as many months, and the public have been keen to know more about the politics of the potential future leaders, from whether Liz Truss voted leave or remain to did Penny Mordaunt support Brexit.

 How did Rishi Sunak vote on Brexit - leave or remain?